diem/diem/consensus/README.md

     consensus
     ├── src
-    │   └── chained_bft                # Implementation of the LibraBFT protocol
     │   ├── block_storage          # In-memory storage of blocks and related data structures
-    │       ├── consensus_types        # Consensus data types (i.e. quorum certificates)
-    │       ├── consensusdb            # Database interaction to persist consensus data for safety and liveness │       ├── liveness               # Pacemaker, proposer, and other liveness related code │       ├── safety                 # Safety (voting) rules │       └── test_utils             # Mock implementations that are used for testing only └── state-synchronizer             # Synchronization between validators to catch up on committed state
+    │   ├── consensusdb            # Database interaction to persist consensus data for safety and liveness │   ├── liveness               # Pacemaker, proposer, and other liveness related code │   └── test_utils             # Mock implementations that are used for testing only └── consensus-types            # Consensus data types (i.e. quorum certificates) └── safety-rules               # Safety (voting) rules